thornboo/hitsz-connect-verge/README.md

 > [!NOTE]
 >
-> 1. Username and password are the same as the ones you use to log in to the [Unified Identity Authentic Platform](https://ids.hit.edu.cn)
+> 1. If you are a student of HITSZ, username and password are the same as the ones you use to log in to the [Unified Identity Authentic Platform](https://ids.hit.edu.cn).
 > 2. If the download speed is slow, you can try using [gh-proxy](https://gh-proxy.com) to download.

 ### Method 1: Downloading pre-built binaries